Zoltanar/Happy-Reader/Goals-Latest.md

 - Settings: if login response is error with id 'needlogin' show user that credentials are wrong
 - DatabaseDumpReader: Parallelise?
 - DatabaseDumpReader: Icon
+- Logs: Link to folder, show size taken, option to clear.

 ## Issues
 - can't show outputwindow on top of some fullscreen games, steals focus on games where it works (might need direct draw)